 Free tools to assist Students with Disabilities

-Additional supports are available on the IT Carlow Website here.
+Additional supports are available on the SETU Carlow Website here.
 These FREE support tools are available and easily accessed.
 The videos below will explain clearly how to use these tools.
 This may assist you in completing college work.

 Free Speech to Text in Google Docs - Creates the text as you speak